Joc Pederson Player Props: Giants vs. Nationals

 Nationals Pitching Rankings

-- The Nationals rank 16th in baseball in home runs given up (40 total, 1.2 per game).
+- Nationals pitchers combine to rank 14th in baseball in home runs given up (42 total, 1.2 per game).

-- The Nationals will send Irvin (0-0) out for his second start of the season.
+- Gray makes the start for the Nationals, his eighth of the season.
+He is 2-5 with a 3.03 ERA and 37 strikeouts in 38 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Chicago Cubs, when he threw 4 1/3 innings, allowing one earned run while giving up two hits.
+- The righty's last appearance came on Saturday against the Arizona Diamondbacks, when he tossed five innings, surrendering three earned runs while giving up seven hits.

 © 2023 Data Skrive.
 All rights reserved.